Chillu1/ModiBuff/ModifierExamples.md

 [//]: # ("Absoultely crazy modifiers": applying appliers on events, X stacks, etc)

-> Important: Damage being the default effect is just an example, it makes it easier to understand and test.
+> Important: Damage being the default effect is just an example, it makes it easier to understand.

 Delayed damage